Search

 How Are Checks Stolen?

 Criminals are stealing checks from mailboxes.
 In some cases, they’re simply grabbing them from the mailbox at your home or business.
-They may “fish” letters through mail slots of community mailboxes or even the blue USPS mailboxes.
+They may “fish” letters through mail slots of community mailboxes or even USPS collection boxes.

 Additionally, criminals target mail carriers to steal their universal arrow keys, which they use to open cluster mailboxes on their route.
 Cybercrime experts see these keys selling for between $1,000 and $7,000 online via illegal-market networking sites.

 Once a criminal obtains a check, they may keep it for their own use or sell it online.
-Personal checks sell for as much as $250 each.
-Business checks can go for up to $650.
+Experts say personal checks sell for as much as $250 each and business checks can go for up to $650.

 Criminals may use nail polish remover or other chemicals to “wash” the name and payment amount from a stolen check.
 Then they fill it in with their own name and the dollar amount of their choice.
 Other fraudsters scan or copy a stolen check to print multiple fake checks payable from your account.

 Some brazen offenders will cash or deposit a stolen check themselves but most hire “walkers” to do the job for them.
-Walkers may be recruited on the streets but most often they’re found via social networking sites.
+Walkers may be recruited on the streets or found via social networking sites.
 They’re paid a fee to cash the check or deposit it in the criminal’s account on their behalf.

 What Are the Impacts of Check Fraud?

-In most cases, your bank will cover you the first time a check is stolen.
-You will likely have to cooperate with the bank to prosecute the check thief if they’re identified by law enforcement.
-This exercise can be time-consuming and resource-intense for a business.
+In some cases, your bank will cover you the first time a check is stolen, but this varies depending on the situation and the bank’s policies and likely won’t happen until after a lengthy investigation is complete.
+You may have to cooperate with the bank to prosecute the check thief if they’re identified by law enforcement.
+This exercise can be time-consuming and resource-intensive for a business.

 If you experience check fraud more than once, your bank may not cover your losses a second time and you may be liable for the amount stolen.